wireapp/wire-server/docs/developer/dependencies.md

 dependencies automatically - including `cryptobox-c`.
 If new system dependencies are needed, add them to the `stack-deps.nix` file in the project root.
 Just type `$ nix-shell` and you will automatically have `make`, `docker-compose` and `stack` in `PATH`.
 You can then run all the builds, and the native dependencies will be automatically present.

+## Telepresence (optional)

+Instead of using docker-compose to run support services (cassandra, elasticsearch, fake-aws, ...) locally, you can instead use [telepresence](https://www.telepresence.io) to allow you to talk to those services on a remote kubernetes cluster.

+* you need access to a kubernetes cluster (v1.14.2 currently)
+* you need a namespace in which you have installed the `fake-aws` and `databases-ephemeral` helm charts (TODO detail the setup for this), say `yourname-dev`
+* Now you can run `telepresence --namespace yourname-dev --also-proxy cassandra-ephemeral --run-shell` in a separate terminal and keep that shell open.
+* Try it out: `curl http://elasticsearch-ephemeral:9200` from a separate shell should show the telepresence port forwarding works.
+* Run `cd services/brig && make integration` or `make -C services/brig integration` as you're used to.